 The Pull Request Trap

-19 Feb 2026We have all lived through the “Waiting Room” of software development.
-You have written the code, the tests are green, and the value is ready for the customer.
-Then, you hit the wall.
-You hit git push, open a Pull Request (PR), and then… you wait.
+19 Feb 2026Most developers recognise the “waiting room” of software development.
+The code is written, the tests are green, and the change is ready.
+Then you hit git push, open a Pull Request (PR), and the work stops moving, and then the wait begins.

 The Hidden Cost of the “Gatekeeper”

-The PR model introduces several “invisible” costs that directly conflict with a high-throughput culture.
+The PR model introduces several costs that are easy to overlook but directly conflict with a high-throughput culture.

 Wait time

 This is pure queue time.
 In a PR workflow, the gap between “code complete” and “code integrated” stretches into hours or days.
-In a healthy TBD system, it is measured in seconds.
+In a healthy TBD system, it is measured in seconds, or at least minutes.

 Context switching